blair-robertson/sling-distribution-linksharesync/README.md

 3. Create a new configuration and enter the following details:

 	name: linksharesync-publishUser
-	usename: linkshare-admin
+	usename: linksharesync-admin
 	password: <encrypted password from above>

 ### Set password on each publish

-1. On each publish go to the User Admin and set the password for the **linkshare-admin** user
+1. On each publish go to the User Admin and set the password for the **linksharesync-admin** user

 	http://pub1.local:34623/libs/granite/security/content/useradmin.html
 	http://pub2.local:34625/libs/granite/security/content/useradmin.html